 The right shape:

 A successful read is 200.
 A successful create is 201 with a Location header pointing to the new resource.
 A successful delete with no body is 204.
-Client did something wrong is 4xx — 400 for malformed requests, 401 for unauthenticated, 403 for authenticated-but-not-allowed, 404 for missing, 409 for conflicts with current state, 422 for valid-shape-but-invalid-content, 429 for rate-limited.
-Your server broke is 5xx.
-A 5xx should mean "this is our fault and a retry might succeed"; a 4xx should mean "this is your fault and retrying won't help."
+Client errors are 4xx400 for malformed requests, 401 for unauthenticated, 403 for authenticated-but-not-allowed, 404 for missing, 409 for conflicts, 422 for valid-shape-but-invalid-content, 429 for rate-limited.
+Server errors are 5xx.
+A 5xx means "our fault, retry might succeed"; a 4xx means "your fault, retrying won't help."

-Getting this right affects more than the API surface.
-Every layer of infrastructure between you and your client speaks HTTP status codes.
+Getting this right impacts more than the API surface.
+Every infrastructure layer between you and your client speaks HTTP status codes.
 Load balancers, observability platforms, CDNs, retry libraries, alerting rules — all act on the codes.
 When you collapse everything into 200, you blind every layer of the stack.

 Mistake four: no versioning strategy, then a versioning crisis.

 Almost no API at v0 needs a version in its URL.
-Then six months later, someone has a customer running production traffic against it, and you need to make a breaking change.
-Now you have an unversioned API and a breaking change to make, and the choice is "break the customer" or "support the old behavior forever via clever side logic."
+Then six months later, a customer runs production traffic against it, and you need to make a breaking change.
+Now you have an unversioned API and a breaking change to make, and the choice is "break the customer" or "support the old behavior in the same endpoint forever via clever side logic."
 Both are bad.

 Pick a versioning scheme on day one and write it down.
 There are three sane options: